anatoliifrolov/postgres-cxx-client/README.md

 which allows to obtain the result later.
 It is a RAII-type which performs some cleanup in its destructor to leave the connection in a valid state ready for reuse.
-As a consequence the destructor can block for a short period of time until all the results are taken, but it normally shouldn't be an issue assuming the proper library use.
+As a consequence, the destructor can block for a short period of time until all the results are taken, but it normally shouldn't be an issue assuming the proper library use.